-Pohan Wu is a Canadian lens based artist born in Kaohsiung, Taiwan.
-Since 2014 his work has been exhibited in Toronto, New York City, Los Angeles, Portland, Leon, Vienna, Serbia, Taipei and Kaohsiung, and included in private and public collections such as the National Taiwan Museum of Fine Arts.
-Recently he's won the first place at the 2015 International Photography Awards (IPA) and the second place at the 2015 Moscow International Foto Awards (MIFA).
-He's currently working on two solo exhibitions in year 2017, as well as two new media and installation projects.
+Pohan Wu is a Canadian lens-based artist born in Kaohsiung, Taiwan.
+Since 2014 his work has been exhibited in art festivals, art fairs and gallery exhibitions in North America, Asia and Europe and included in private and public collections such as the National Taiwan Museum of Fine Arts.
+Wu has also received multiple top international prizes including first place at the International Photography Awards (IPA) and second place at the Moscow International Foto Awards (MIFA).
+Currently he’s working on his upcoming exhibitions in Leipzig’s Baumwollspinnerei and Tianan’s InArt Space and developing a sociopolitical themed landscape project.

 Collage, Graphic/Digital Art, Photography